 \subsection{Sparse equidistribution of closed geodesics}

-The first example we will consider is the following equidistribution result applicable for any discrete and cofinite subgroup $\Gamma\leq \PSL_2(\R)$, obtained by Constantinescu and first named author \cite[Thm.
-5.8]{ConstantinescuNordentoft24} by combining the method of Aka--Einsiedler \cite{AkaEinsiedler16} with an equidistribution result of Zelditch \cite{Zelditch92}. \begin{thm}[Constantinescu--Nordentoft] Let $\Gamma\leq \PSL_2(\R)$ be a discrete and cofinite subgroup.
-Fix $\eps>0$.
-For $N\geq 1$, let
+When quoting the literature below we are throughout using the analogue of Lemma \ref{lem:Zelditch} for the unit tangent bundle which ensures that it suffices to check the convergence (\ref{eq:geoequid}) for smooth and compactly supported functions $\Psi:\Gamma\backslash G\rightarrow \C$, see \cite[Cor.\ 6.5]{Zelditch92} for details.
+The first example we will consider is the following sparse equidistribution result applicable for any discrete and cofinite subgroup $\Gamma\leq \PSL_2(\R)$. \begin{thm} Fix $\eps>0$.
+Let $\Gamma\leq \PSL_2(\R)$ be a discrete and cofinite subgroup.
+Let $L_1<L_2<\ldots$ be a sequence of real numbers such that $L_n\rightarrow \infty$ as $n\rightarrow \infty$.
+For each $n\geq 1$, let

-be a ``not too thin subset'' of the packet of primitive oriented closed geodesics of length $\leq N$, in the sense that
+be a ``not too thin subset'' of the packet of primitive oriented closed geodesics of length $\leq L_n$, in the sense that